containers/buildah/docs/buildah-from.md

 If one or both values are not supplied, a command line prompt will appear and the value can be entered.
 The password is entered without echo.

-**--decryption-key** *key*
+**--decryption-key** *key[:passphrase]*

-The [keyfile[:passphrase]] to be used for decryption of images.
-Keyfile can point to keys and/or certificates.
+The [key[:passphrase]] to be used for decryption of images.
+Key can point to keys and/or certificates.
 Decryption will be tried with all keys.
 If the key is protected by a passphrase, it is required to be passed in the argument and ommitted otherwise.

 **--device**=*device*